amiel/amielmartin.com/source/_posts/2017-05-17-how-ember-data-loads-async-relationships-part-2.markdown

 }
 ```

-In this case, as before, the comments are loaded through the comment adapter's `findRecord` hook.
+In this case, as before, the comments are loaded through the comment adapter's `findRecord` hook, and only the comments that haven't already been loaded.

 [Part 1]: http://www.amielmartin.com/blog/2017/05/05/how-ember-data-loads-relationships-part-1/